 CPR AED Certification Costs

 If you’re looking for AED training in addition to CPR, that’s frequently included in CPR training courses.
-For instance, our online CPR certification courses generally include AED for adults, children and infants (the age range depends on the course), so the cost includes both CPR and AED training.
+For instance, our online CPR courses generally include AED for adults, children and infants (the age range depends on the course), so the cost includes both CPR and AED training.

 How much is a CPR card?